« Previous Page

-Biologic therapy is a treatment that uses the patient's immune system to fight cancer.
+Immunotherapy is a treatment that uses the patient's immune system to fight cancer.
 Substances made by the body or made in a laboratory are used to boost, direct, or restore the body's natural defenses against cancer.
-This type of cancer treatment is also called biotherapy or immunotherapy.
-For craniopharyngioma that has come back after treatment, the biologic therapy drug is placed inside the tumor using a catheter (intracavitary) or in a vein (intravenous).
+This type of cancer treatment is also called biotherapy or biologic therapy.
+For craniopharyngioma, the immunotherapy drug (interferon-alpha) is placed in a vein (intravenous) or inside the tumor using a catheter (intracavitary).

 New types of treatment are being tested in clinical trials.